Pathways to teaching

 There are several pathways to a career in teaching or education.
 If you are a secondary school student and wish to pursue a career as a teacher, you can apply directly for an undergraduate education degree.

-Our Bachelor of Education Studies is a preferred pathway into a teaching degree.
+Our Bachelor of Educational Studies is a preferred pathway into a teaching degree.
 With six common first year subjects, students who perform well can apply to transfer into an undergraduate teaching degree for second year.
 Graduates can also choose to progress into a Graduate Entry Teaching program, such as the Master of Teaching (Primary), Master of Teaching (Secondary), Graduate Diploma in Education (Middle Years) or the Master of Teaching (P-12)

 Other alternative pathways include TAFE; transferring from another degree or campus at La Trobe; transferring from another university where you are enrolled in a related degree, provided you meet the entry requirements; or enrolling in a degree through our special mature age entry scheme or via single subject enrolment.
 See undergraduate pathways or information for international students.